VitaChien/COMP90042_2026/README.md

 | Retriever only (BM25 → CE rerank, top-4) | 0.2017 | — (random label) | — |
 | **Full pipeline** (retriever + classifier) | **0.2017** | **0.3506** | **0.2561** |

-Cross-encoder training loss: 0.277 → 0.157 → 0.098 → 0.068 over 4 epochs.

-These figures are the saved cell outputs in the notebook (the running log required by project rule §2.5).
+These figures are the saved cell outputs in the notebook.
 Re-running reproduces them up to minor nondeterminism.

 ---